Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has played 11 games, with four wins against the spread.
+- Middle Tennessee has four wins against the spread in 11 games this year.

-- This year, the Blue Raiders have just one ATS win in five games as an underdog of 4 points or more.
+- The Blue Raiders have covered the spread once this season when underdogs by 3.5 points or more (in five chances).

-- Middle Tennessee's games this season have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Middle Tennessee's games this year have hit the over on four of 10 set point totals (40%).

-- When Middle Tennessee scores more than 25.6 points, it is 4-0-1 against the spread and 5-1 overall.
+- Middle Tennessee is 4-0-1 against the spread and 5-1 overall when the team records more than 25.6 points.

-- In games that Middle Tennessee amasses over 413.4 yards, the team is 2-1-1 against the spread and 2-2 overall.
+- Middle Tennessee is 2-1-1 against the spread and 2-2 overall when the team totals more than 413.4 yards.

-- This season the Blue Raiders have turned the ball over 20 times, one more than the Owls' takeaways (19).
+- The Blue Raiders have turned the ball over 20 times this season, one more turnover than the Owls have forced (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.